432 Park Avenue: Architecture

 432 Park Avenue was designed by Rafael Viñoly, and SLCE Architects served as the architect of record.
-The interiors are designed by Deborah Berke and the firm Bentel & Bentel.
+The interiors were designed by Deborah Berke and the firm Bentel & Bentel.
 Other firms involved in construction included structural engineer WSP Cantor Seinuk, MEP engineer WSP Flack and Kurtz, and general contractor Lendlease.
 The project was developed by Harry B. Macklowe's company, Macklowe Properties.

 Form and facade

 432 Park Avenue has a mezzanine and 84 numbered stories.
 Five two-story windbreaks, spaced every 12 floors from the top, are unenclosed and serve to reduce the tower's wind load.
 The windbreaks contain modular mechanical services for the six floors above and below to reduce required ducting.
 The floor numbering system includes mechanical levels near the building's base, so the top story is numbered as floor 96.